English Spanish

 • Accurately collects required data (OASIS) as part of the assessment at Start of Care (SOC), Resumption of Care (ROC), transfer, discharge, when there is a significant change in the patient’s condition and every sixty days.

-• Reviews patient’s medications at every visit, maintains a list of current medications and reconciles the Home Health medication list with medication lists from other providers; e.g. inpatient discharge.
+• Reviews patient’s medication list, maintains a list of current medications, and reconciles the Home Health medication list with medication lists from other providers; e.g. inpatient discharge.

 • Develops and maintains an individualized patient centered plan of care using critical thinking skills.
 Evaluates the patient’s response to care, updates the care plan and makes referrals to internal and external resources to meet patient’s needs.